McCombs School Of Business Admission Hints

 We are making sure that this will improve over time !

-Superman is a superhero created by writer Jerry Siegel and artist Joe Shuster, and first appeared in the comic book Action Comics #1, published in America on April 18, 1938.
+Superman is a superhero created by writer Jerry Siegel and artist Joe Shuster, which first appeared in the comic book Action Comics #1, published in the United States on April 18, 1938.
 Superman has been regularly published in American comic books since 1938, and has been adapted to other media including radio serials, novels, films, television shows, theater, and video games.
 Superman was born Kal-El, on the fictional planet Krypton.
 As a baby, his parents Jor-El and Lara sent him to Earth in a small spaceship shortly before Krypton was destroyed in a natural cataclysm.
 His ship landed in the American countryside near the fictional town of Smallville, Kansas.
 He was found and adopted by farmers Jonathan and Martha Kent, who named him Clark Kent.
 Clark began developing superhuman abilities, such as incredible strength and impervious skin.
 His adoptive parents advised him to use his powers to benefit humanity, and he decided to fight crime as a vigilante.
 To protect his personal life, he changes into a colorful costume and uses the alias "Superman" when fighting crime.
 Clark resides in the fictional American city of Metropolis, where he works as a journalist for the Daily Planet.
 Superman's supporting characters include his love interest and fellow journalist Lois Lane, Daily Planet photographer Jimmy Olsen, and editor-in-chief Perry White, and his enemies include Brainiac, General Zod, and archenemy Lex Luthor.
 Superman is the archetypal superhero: he wears an outlandish costume, uses a codename, and fights evil with the aid of extraordinary abilities.
 Although there are earlier characters who arguably fit this definition, it was Superman who popularized the superhero genre and established its conventions.
 He was the best-selling superhero in American comic books up until the 1980s.

 Article Title : Superman